-Gentle, supportive guidance from the inimitable Stephen Fry (b.
-1957) to unlocking a “primal impulse:” writing poetry.
+Gentle, supportive guidance from the inimitable Stephen Fry (born 24 August 1957) on unlocking a “primal impulse”: writing poetry.

 By gently belaboring technique, practice, and exercises, The Ode Less Travelled steers us confidently through an art form that appears far more daunting than it is.
 (Hint: it’s all about rhythm.)

 When we want to describe anything technical in English we tend to use Greek.
 Logic, grammar, physics. mechanic, gynaecology, dynamics, economics, philosophy, therapy, astronomy, politics – Greek gave us all those words.
 The reservation of Greek for the technical allows us to use those other parts of English, the Latin and especially the Anglo-Saxon, to describe more personal and immediate aspects of life and the world around us.
 Thus to be anaesthetised by trauma has a more technical, medical connotation than to be numb with shock…Metre can be reserved precisely to refer to the poetic technique of organising rhythm, while words like ‘beat’ and ‘flow’ and ‘pulse’ can be freed up for less technical, more subjective and personal uses.